 Migrant Caravan Reaches US-Mexico Border (Strictly Fact or Emotion is Stupid)

-After two months of back-and-forth blame, shouting and taking of responsibility (though perhaps a little light on the responsibility), the world renowned ‘migrant caravan’ from Central America has reached the US-Mexico border on Sunday
+After two months of blame-baiting, shouting and taking responsibility (though: little light on the ‘responsibility’), the world renowned ‘migrant caravan’ from Central America reached the US-Mexico border on Sunday

 11/27/18, 7:03 pm EST